ishandandekar/Churnobyl/README.md

 - **21-9-2023**: DUDE DOCKERIZE A TEMP APPLICATION WITH ALL `WANDB` STUFF WORKED LESSSGOOOOOOO!!!.
 Just have to work the logging the response json to s3 bucket.
 Other than that everything is finally done.
 Also, yeah, this image is taking a lot of space.
 - **21-1-2024**: The pipeline's architecture has changed a whole lot from the start.
 I feel I've learned more than I've worked on this.
 I have a better understanding on how larger scale applications may (or atleast should) work.
 The only part that is left is pushing artifacts to various remote storage locations.
 I've integrated prefect as well.
 - **28-1-2024**: MLFlow was a success, lets see where we can go from here
+- **28-12-2024**: So I tried to deploy an API via GCP and it worked (after I tried for 4 hours), now I'm thinking the artifacts will be downloaded and packaged into the image so that only necessary things go to image

 ### Issues: